captn3m0/cosmere-books/README.md

 Brandon published Way of Kings Prime as a free ebook, which you can download from here: https://www.brandonsanderson.com/the-way-of-kings-prime/.
 It is now available for free in EPUB/MOBI/PDF formats from the link.

-> For it([Altered Perceptions anthology](https://www.indiegogo.com/projects/altered-perceptions)), I’m letting people see—for the first time—a large chunk of the original version of The Way of Kings, which I wrote in 2002–2003.
-This version is very different, and involves a different course in life for Kaladin as a character—all due to a simple decision he makes one way in this book, but a completely different way in the published novel.

-> These chapters are quite fun, as I consider what happened in The Way of Kings Prime (as I now call it) to be an "alternate reality" version of the events in the published books.
-The characters are almost all exactly the same people, but their backstories are different, and that has transformed who they are and how they react to the world around them.
-Roshar is similar, yet wildly different, as this was before I brought in the spren as a major world element.

-You can read more at the announcement at [BrandonSanderson.com](https://brandonsanderson.com/chapters-from-the-original-draft-of-the-way-of-kings-available-in-anthology-to-benefit-robison-wells/)

 # Oathbringer Reread

 > Join Alice Arneson and Lyndsey Luther for a reread of Brandon Sanderson’s Oathbringer, the third novel in the Stormlight Archive epic fantasy series.